Gerard-A/Cucumber_Example/README.md

 ### CheckLocation.feature
 This feature contains Gherkin Scenarios and Scenario Outlines and is compatible with other test frameworks that implement the Gherkin syntax.
 For example Cucumber and SpecFlow.
-See https://github.com/Gerard-A/SpecFlow_Example for a SpecFlow C# project, and https://github.com/Gerard-A/Behave_example for a Python Behave project that use the same feature file.
+See https://github.com/Gerard-A/SpecFlow_Example for a SpecFlow C# project, and https://github.com/Gerard-A/Behave_example for a Python Behave project, that use the same feature file.

 ## Test execution